mitcho/shibboleth/readme.txt

 = For single-user WordPress =

-Upload the `shibboleth` folder to your WordPress plugins folder (probably /wp-content/plugins), and activate it through the WordPress admin panel.
+Upload the `shibboleth` folder to your WordPress plugins folder (probably `/wp-content/plugins`), and activate it through the WordPress admin panel.
 Configure it from the Shibboleth settings page.

 = For WordPress MU =

 Shibboleth works equally well with WordPress MU using either vhosts or folders for blogs.
-Upload the `shibboleth` folder to your mu-plugins folder (probably /wp-content/mu-plugins).
+Upload the `shibboleth` folder to your `mu-plugins` folder (probably `/wp-content/mu-plugins`).
 Move the file `shibboleth-mu.php` from the `shibboleth` folder up one directory so that it is in `mu-plugins` alongside the `shibboleth` folder.
-No need to activate it, just configure it from the Shibboleth settings page.
+No need to activate it, just configure it from the Shibboleth settings page, found under "Site Admin".

 [properly installed]: https://spaces.internet2.edu/display/SHIB2/Installation